realjackcrew/leornian/server/src/llm/mainJsonIntentPrompt.md

 Example 5

-User: “Did journaling or meditation have a bigger impact on my pages read this month?”
+User: "Did journaling or meditation have a bigger impact on my pages read this month?"

 {
   "satisfiable": false,